chris-short/chrisshort.net/content/projects.md

 *DevOps, Cloud Native, Open Source, and the ‘ish in between.*

 DevOps, Cloud Native, Open Source, and the ‘ish in between.
 A weekly newsletter assembled by open source contributor, DevOps veteran, and CNCF Ambassador [Chris Short](https://chrisshort.net/).
-Attempting to lower the barrier to entry into the DevOps and Cloud Native world while keeping seasoned professionals informed on the latest news, tools, and trends.
+Attempting to lower the barrier to entry into the DevOps and Cloud Native world while keeping seasoned professionals informed on the latest DevOps news, tools, and trends.
 Sign up for the newsletter today!

 I strive, every week, to put together the best newsletter covering DevOps, Cloud Native, and Open Source Software.
 The three main sections of the newsletter are People, Process, and Tools.
 They are in that order for a reason: People implement Processes using Tools.
 These three components should be cared for in that order too.